 Castor oil plant or Ricinus communis comes from the Euphorbiaceae family.
 Often grown commercially for its oil, this flowering perennial is also popular as a landscaping ornamental and definitely one of those poisonous plants you must watch out for.

 Native to India and Africa, castor oil plants are flowering shrubs that prefer warm and tropical regions.
 They grow about 3 meters in height with reddish-green blooms in erect spikes, spiny green or red-purple fruits, and hollow branches (3).

-Most parts of castor oil plants are harmful, but the seeds are the most toxic part.
+Most parts of castor oil plants are harmful, but the poisonous seeds are the most toxic part.
 Castor oil seeds or castor beans release ricin once chewed or broken.
 Ricin is a known poison that is highly toxic to humans and animals.
 Just one seed could potentially cause death.
 The leaves, on the other hand, may cause neuromuscular disorders when ingested in large amounts.

-Signs and symptoms of castor oil plant poisoning include nausea, bloody diarrhea, vomiting, low blood pressure, an increase in heart rate, abdominal pain, and seizures.
+Signs and symptoms of castor oil plant poisoning include nausea, bloody diarrhea, vomiting, low blood pressure, an increase in heart rate, stomach pain, and seizures.

 If you have curious young kids and pets who like spending time in your garden, one flowering plant you should steer clear of is the foxglove or common foxglove.
 Also known as the Digitalis spp., these fascinating herbaceous plants are unquestionably attractive but require extra caution as they produce poisonous flowers.

 Renowned for ornamental and medicinal uses, the common foxglove can be harmful to humans and animals since all of its parts, particularly the leaves, flowers, and seeds, are poisonous.

 When ingested, it can lead to abdominal discomfort, nausea, vomiting, diarrhea, vision issues, heart and kidney problems, and oral pain.
-Direct skin contact with any plant part may result in skin irritation.
+Direct skin contact with any plant part may result in irritation of the skin.

 Foxglove can either be biennial or short-lived perennial.
 Some of the most common foxgloves are the Digitalis purpurea and the D. lanata, which typically grow about 1.2 to 2 meters in height upon full maturity (4).

 They have alternate leaves that are lanceolate to ovate in shape and green in color.
-The flowers, which are bell-shaped and pinkish-purple or white in color, form racemes.
+The flowers, which are bell-shaped and pinkish-purple or white in color with purple blotches, form racemes.

 The spring favorite daffodils (Narcissus spp.) frequently cause poisoning both in individuals and pets.
 These beautiful flowering plants grow from bulbs, which could easily be mistaken as onion bulbs.